PDFMaple PDFMaple

 Will annotations show up in Adobe Reader and other viewers?

 In most cases, yes.
 Always open the exported file in a standard viewer to confirm your highlights and notes appear as expected.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Can I remove or edit highlights later?

 It depends on how the PDF is saved and which app you use later.
 Some workflows “flatten” annotations.
 If you need future edits, keep an unflattened copy and avoid re‑exporting through tools that rasterize pages.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Can I annotate a scanned PDF?

 Yes—you can draw, highlight, and add notes.
 But you generally can’t select or edit the underlying text without OCR.
+Open the result once more and inspect the pages you changed so you know the edit sits exactly where you intended.

 Is this the same as adding text to a PDF?